gbahamondezc/sequelize-models/README.md

 Node.js SequelizeJS ORM model utilities.

-sequelize-models will try to load all your database tables and associations in Sequelize JS models automatically, but if you want define your models explicitly,  just create a model file and sequelize-models will skip the models automatic definition for that table and will use your model file, use models.path to specify the models directory to read.
+sequelize-models will try to load all your database tables and associations as Sequelize JS models automatically, but if you want define your models explicitly, just need to create a model file and sequelize-models will skip the models automatic definition for that table and will use your model file, use models.path to specify the models directory to read.

 ### Warnings
 **Node.js 4.0** or latest is required  to use this module.

-**Sequelize Models Version 1.3.x** uses SequelizeJS **4.0.0 which is currently unstable**
+**Sequelize Models Version 1.4.0** uses SequelizeJS **4.37.x which is the current stable version**

-sequelize-models is in active (but slow) development so feel free to report issues or submit a PR with fixes and enhancements.
+sequelize-models is a bit old project, and i'm planning rewrite from scratch to use the latest language features, feel free to suggest features creating a issue with the respective description.

 ### Installation